 - Slice the green onion.
 Get one cup of grated sharp cheddar ready.

 - Whisk together the mayo, yellow mustard, 1 tsp. onion powder, salt, and fresh-ground black pepper to make the dressing.

 - Season well with salt, fresh-ground black pepper, and 1/2 tsp. onion powder; then add the dressing and gently combine with the cauliflower and eggs.

 - Add the crisp bacon pieces, sharp cheddar, and green onion and stir (gently) until the salad is well combined.
 (We saved out a little bacon, green onion, and cheese to garnish the top of the salad!)

 - Leftovers will keep well in the fridge overnight and can be eaten the next day, although you probably won’t have much left over.
-(I’m guessing it might keep up to two days, but I’ve only kept it overnight.)
+I’m guessing it might keep for 2-3 days, but I’ve only kept it overnight.